 In Bottled Water Processors Association v.
-Union of India, [Writ Petition (C) No. 11672 of 2009] the Learned Hon’ble Justice S. Muralidhar had found, “considering water borne diseases are on the increase during summer months” that “time is of the essence.”
+Union of India, [Writ Petition (C) No. 11672 of 2009] Hon’ble Justice S. Muralidhar found, “considering water borne diseases are on the increase during summer months, time is of the essence”.
 Many summers have gone by.
-The Task Force, ordered to be constituted, for cracking down on units manufacturing and selling Packaged Drinking Water, without a license and without a BIS Certification Mark, is but a grim fairy tale.
-Counterfeit Water Bottle Units are operating in the NCR, illegally using labels of 64 Licensed Manufacturers.
-Measures like checks and inspections have failed to address the problem.
-A pragmatic solution perhaps lies in adopting a preemptive approach besides continuing with the existing corrective approach?
+The Task Force, ordered to be constituted, for cracking down on units manufacturing and selling packaged drinking water, without a license and without a BIS Certification Mark, is a grim fairy tale.
+Counterfeit Water Bottle Units are operating in NCR, illegally using labels of 64 Licensed Manufacturers.
+Measures like checks and inspections have failed.
+A pragmatic solution perhaps lies in adopting a preemptive approach.

-Gaborian Holograms have evolved in appearance and usage.
-Hologram Labels are easy to use and are a very cost effective solution against duplication.
-It was 9 years ago that the Central Marks Department had had the foresight to introduce Marking through Holograms on Packaged Drinking Water.
-Licensees have not had the maturity to comply.
+Gaborian holograms have evolved in appearance and usage.
+Hologram labels are easy to use and are a very cost effective solution against duplication.
+It was 9 years ago, Central Marks Department had had the foresight to introduce marking through holograms on packaged drinking water.
+Licensees have not been mature to comply.

-AC: The Petition is not merely about Counterfeit Water Bottles.
-It is also about Spurious Medicines.
-The Drug Controller of India has said it is increasingly difficult to spot fakes.
-A Committee set up by the Indian Ministry of Health has approved a proposal to put 2D Barcodes on Pill Strips.
-The Ministry of Health has also been impleaded as a Respondent in the Writ Petition.
-The proposed Rule for 2D Barcodes on a Medicine Strip does not really prevent duplication.
+AC: This is not merely about counterfeit water bottles.
+It is also about spurious medicines.
+Drug Controller of India has said, it is increasingly difficult to spot fakes.
+A Committee set up by Indian Ministry of Health has approved a proposal to put 2D barcodes on pill strips.
+The proposed rule for 2D barcodes on a medicine strip does not really prevent duplication.

-As regards Counterfeit Water Bottles, a Hologram Seal that breaks on opening the lid and bears on it a Barcode No., which can be tracked through an SMS or a Smartphone is what is being aimed for in the Petition.
-For Liquor Bottles, some States have already introduced Breakable Hologram Seals to check counterfeiting.
-It is a pity that that isn’t the case for Packaged Drinking Water.
-The merely directory “Crush After Use” mandate, as provided for in The Prevention of Food Adulteration Rules, 1955, is surely not proving enough.
+As regards counterfeit water bottles, a hologram seal that breaks on opening the lid and bears on it a barcode number, which can be tracked through SMS or a smartphone is what is being aimed for.
+For liquor bottles, some States have already introduced breakable hologram seals to check counterfeiting.
+It is a pity, that isn’t the case for packaged drinking water.
+The merely directory ‘crush after use’ mandate, as provided for in The Prevention of Food Adulteration Rules, 1955 is surely not proving enough.